Helpful things to know

 The Library has free computers with internet access for up to 1-hour sessions.

-Public computers are located in the Information Centre and Create Quarter, on the ground floor.
+Public computers are located in the Information Centre, on the ground floor.

 We encourage you to bring your own device if you have one, and use the Library's free wi-fi and power outlets.

 The Library offers print, copy and scan services to all library users.
 Services include: